 In development, it is important to work collaboratively as a team.
 No one person has all the answers and if you have a great team who all contribute, then amazing things can be accomplished.
 Also, organizations are tearing down the “siloed” structure that was so prevalent in the earlier days of IT.

 It also makes people want to work with you, which is more of a long game that can reap amazing benefits throughout your career.

 Ethical And Trustworthy

-Being ethical and trustworthy is IT is non-negotiable.
-When companies allow you to touch their code, information, or network, they want to feel secure their employees are going to do good and not evil.
+Being ethical and trustworthy in IT is non-negotiable.
+When companies allow you to touch their code, information, or network, they want to feel secure that their employees are going to do good and not evil.